 Day six featured the second game, this one coming against the Angola National Team.

 BRIEFLY...
-Joshua Spiers is in his first season of college basketball for LMU in 2014-15... joins the Lions from the Townsville Heat in Queensland, Australia... one of eight international players for the Lions.
+Joshua Spiers is in his first season of college basketball for LMU in 2014-15... joins the Lions from the Townsville Heat in Queensland, Australia... one of eight international players for the Lions....
 From Coach Dunlap: "We have been looking for a pure shooter and we found him.
 And he happens to be tall," said Dunlap.
 "We really have been looking for guys who can shoot the ball, and with Spiers we found someone with size who can play on the perimeter.
-Both of these young men will really improve our shooting."
+He will really improve our shooting."

 BEFORE LMU...
 Spiers played in the Australian National U20 Championships, helping Queensland to a silver medal.
-In the championship game, Spiers finished with nine points and three assists in playing 27 minutes.
+In the championship game, Spiers finished with nine points and three assists while playing 27 minutes.
 For the tournament, Spiers played six games and averaged 10.3 points, 1.83 assists and 4.7 rebounds per contest...
-Spiers also played in the U14 Boys Division I Classics in 2009, the U16 Boys Division I State Championships in 2010 and 2011, the Townsville U18 Boys Division I Championships in 2011 and 2012, and the U18 Boys Division I State Championships in 2012...
+Spiers also played in the U14 Boys' Division I Classics in 2009, the U16 Boys' Division I State Championships in 2010 and 2011, the Townsville U18 Boys' Division I Championships in 2011 and 2012, and the U18 Boys' Division I State Championships in 2012...
 In addition to playing for the national program, Spiers played with the Townsville Heat and was part of the Cannons Basketball Club, Inc., in Townsville.
 He was recognized early on in his childhood as a standout athlete, earning the Queensland School Sport Foundation's Future State Great award in 2008 in basketball and golf.